Institute for Robotics & Autonomy

 Why Robotics?

-Industries across all sectors are rapidly moving towards automation, increasing the demand for robotic technology as well as talent pipelines.
+Industries across all sectors are rapidly moving toward new forms of automation, increasing the demand for robotic technology, its integration with artificial intelligence and people on the cutting edge of these fields.

 $350B Projected global market size by 2032